manurawat/demo/README.md

 Note: The state file of the terraform is stored in GCP Bucket.

+## Kubernetes Cluster Setup

+Region: |	europe-west1
+Zones: |	3
+Number of worker nodes: |	3
+Autoscaling: | Yes

 ## Access the Applicationn

 http://34.79.88.190:30361/signin

+Best approach is to use a Ingress but for now, I have used type NodePort.

 ## Answers to questions asked: